Deducteam/lambdapi/doc/queries.rst

 Sets some flags ``on`` or ``off``, mainly for modifying the printing behavior.
 Only the flag ``"eta_equality"`` changes the behavior of the rewrite engine by reducing η-redexes.
+You can get the list of available flags by using the command ``flag`` with no argument.

 ::